droid-lover/EasyAnalytics/README.md

 - first parameter is just a context
 - and second parameter is The screen name or any event name which happened when we want to track the internet consumption.

+### Upcoming features
+ - a summarize report and more.

 ## Demo-
 ![demovideo](https://github.com/myJarvis/EasyAnalytics/blob/master/images/demo.gif)